 A Christmas story published in 1971 by Russell Hoban.
-It tells of a widowed otter and her son who are struggling to make ends meet just before Christmas: she does others' laundry and he does odd jobs.
-Both of them want to get a gift for the other for Christmas — she wants to get him a guitar, and he wants to get her a piano.
-But times are tough that year, adults are taking the jobs that Emmet used to get and people are doing their own laundry.
+It tells of a widowed otter and her son who are struggling to make ends meet: she takes in laundry and he does odd jobs around town.
+Both of them want to get the other something really special for Christmas — she wants to get him a guitar and he wants to get her a piano.
+But times are especially tough this year: adults are taking the jobs that Emmet used to get and people are doing their own laundry.
 Then the town announces a talent show with a $50 prize.

 - Adaptation Expansion: The River Bottom kids are a gang of thugs in the Jim Henson special, and appear in a number of scenes before they show up at the talent show as the Nightmare.

 - Adaptational Villainy: In the book, the River Bottom Nightmare Band are just a more professional act.
 In the special, however, they're a bunch of bullies.

 - All There in the Script: Out of all the River Bottom members, only Chuck and Howard were referred to by name.

 - Ambiguous Syntax: Emmet's Disappeared Dad lost his money selling snake oil.
 In the film, this is interpreted as oil for snakes (for which, surprisingly, there wasn't much of a market).

 - Bittersweet Ending: See Earn Your Happy Ending below.

 - Bumbling Dad: Pa Otter was, by all indications, an incredibly poor decision maker.
 He "took a chance on snake oil", which didn't leave his family much after he was gone, and Ma and Emmet's ultimate motivation to gamble with their only means of feeding themselves is that it's what Pa would have done.
 But he was gentle, thoughtful, and loving, and they remember him fondly.